2everlove/PythonPractice/README.md

 # PythonPractice
-Goal : Automation of tasks
+Lernig Python for Automation of tasks